asamallab/BushySTG/data/nodewise_enum_BF/README.md

   of inputs at each node and depending upon that and the type of ensemble what would be the sampling method for a node ('exact' or 'approx').
 ### model_statistics
 - This folder contains tsv files of the form <model_name>_model_stats.tsv.
-It contains the number of plausible functions at each node that satisfy the fixed point constraints from each of the four classes.
+It contains the number of plausible functions at each node that satisfy the fixed point constraints for each of the four classes of BFs (EFs, scEUFs, scRoFs, scNCFs).
 The nodes where the exact number of functions from some class could not be computed have been kept blank.
 The tsv files also provides the total number of plausible models for each ensemble and whether models have been sampled or taken exhaustively for the analyses.
 ### model_all_info